Cross-Origin Control

-CORS (Cross-Origin Resource Sharing) is a mechanism that allows browsers to send requests to cross-origin servers, overcoming the restrictions imposed by the browser's same-origin policy.
+CORS (Cross-Origin Resource Sharing) is a mechanism that allows browsers to make requests to cross-origin servers, thereby overcoming the restrictions imposed by the browser's same-origin policy.

 What is the Same-Origin Policy?

-The same-origin policy is a browser security feature that restricts how documents or scripts loaded from one origin can interact with resources from another origin.
-"Same-origin" refers to the same protocol, domain name, and port number.
+The same-origin policy is a security feature of browsers that restricts how documents or scripts loaded from one origin can interact with resources from another origin.
+"Same origin" refers to having the same protocol, domain, and port number.

 Why is CORS Needed?

-CORS is needed when a frontend application needs to access APIs from a different origin.
+CORS support is required when a frontend application needs to access APIs from a different origin.
 For example:

 https://frontend.com